Sustainable Agriculture Institute

 The set of charts listed here are the most recent available.

 Choose from the links below to review the organizational structure of academic and administrative units at the Sustainable Agriculture Institute:

 The Sustainable Agriculture Institute uses the traditional hierarchical organization chart.
 The hierarchical Chart allows the Institute to communicate the varied roles and responsibilities of each respective employee of the Institute.
 As the Institute operates as an Educational Institute there are different functions that need to be performed to meet our mission and responsibilities to our shareholders and Collegium.

 An organizational chart is a diagram that outlines the internal structure of a company.
 An organizational chart is the most common visual depiction of how an organization is structured.
 It outlines the roles, responsibilities, and relationships between individuals within an organization.
 An organizational chart can be used to depict the structure of an organization as a whole, or broken down by department or unit.

 Other variations include an org chart or organization chart.

 BREAKING DOWN ‘Organizational Chart’

-Every employee in an Institute has a job title which designates his or her role in the Institute.
-The role entails the job responsibilities required of the employee and has a status which could fall below and/or above other employee roles within the Institute’s organization.
+Every employee in an Institute has a job title that designates his or her role in the Institute.
+The role entails the job responsibilities required of the employee and has a status that could fall below and/or above other employee roles within the Institute’s organization.
 To better illustrate the hierarchical status of each job title within an Institute, most organizations use an organizational chart.